Justinfan827/GatsbyBlog/src/pages/kpcb_headspace_review.md

 _Relatedness_ refers to the need to interact with others.
 In this aspect, Headspace is lacking.
 Although Headspace does have a feature allowing you to ‘add a buddy’ and see their meditation stats, it doesn’t really allow for any active engagement with other users (scroll to the bottom for more info). -->

 I'm personally very interested in the intersection of technology, health, and wellness, which is why I was so excited to try Headspace.
 I’ve used plenty of other wellness apps, but most of them just provide one size fits all solutions.
 For example, the FitBit tracker sets a fixed goal of 10,000 steps for all of its users instead of setting one based on their fitness and needs.
-I believe that rather than glorifying an arbitrary end-goal, health and wellness apps should be in the business of empowering its users.
+I believe that rather than glorifying an arbitrary end-goal, health and wellness apps should be in the business of empowering their users.
 We should be using a wellness app that tailors its experience to help us meet our own goals instead of a rigid and impersonal one.
 Headspace allows users to freely make informed choices by showing them several courses that have scientifically-backed benefits.
 And this, in my opinion, is what makes Headspace shine.

 As you can probably tell from this review, I’ve really bought into Headspace and the benefits.
 I’m a skeptical person who takes a lot of convincing when trying something new, but the combination of beautiful, functional design, quality content, and dedication to studying the scientific validity of meditation has got me sold.
 I’m a fan of Headspace, and if you try it for 10 days, **_I’m sure you will be too._**